Santa Barbara Zoo: Giraffes

-The "crooked-necked giraffe"

 Gemina (July 16, 1986 – January 9, 2008) the "crooked-necked giraffe" was one of the most popular animals at the Santa Barbara Zoo.
 A Baringo giraffe, she was born with a straight neck at the San Diego Zoo Safari Park.
 At the age of three she developed a bend in her neck.
 The zoo's veterinarian said that despite her deformity, "Gemina led a very typical existence and was treated as a normal member of the herd.
 She did not appear to be in discomfort and exhibited normal giraffe behaviors."

 Gemina was humanely euthanized at the age of 21 years.
 "Consistent with the challenges of old age," she had lost her appetite and experienced a decline in quality of life.
 It is believed that her deformity was not a cause of the condition that led to the decision to euthanize her.

+Conservation

+Under a 2023 collaboration agreement with California State University Channel Islands, the zoo plans to open a conservation outpost on their campus with classroom and meeting spaces, conservation staff offices and facilities for animal care, containment and breeding.
+The zoo participates in the protection of western snowy plovers, southern sea otters, western pond turtles, red-legged frogs, and monarch butterflies.

-In media
+In popular culture

 Gemina was featured in an episode of the television program Miracle Workers, in which she was credited with inspiring a child with scoliosis.

 The Santa Barbara Zoo was featured in an episode of Behind the Bash in March 2006, when Giada de Laurentiis visited a catered wedding taking place at the zoo.

 Gemina was mentioned in the show Alias: Sydney (Jennifer Garner) says "Yeah, I love it [Santa Barbara].
 The zoo, that giraffe with the crooked neck."
 In another episode, Vaughn (Michael Vartan) says, "We went to Santa Barbara... and she [Sydney] wouldn't stop talking about the Zoo...
 I had this great evening planned, and I... ended up proposing on one knee in sawdust in front of a giraffe with a crooked neck."